Updated: Oct 15, 2022

 Volatile sulphur compounds.
 When bacteria break down carbohydrates and sugars in your mouth, some common by-products are volatile sulphur compounds (VSC).
 VSC are commonly associated with halitosis, which is bad breath.
 Another associated condition would be morning breath and they're all caused by the volatile sulphur compounds.

-Therefore, if you're getting a bad odor that is coming from your mouth that doesn't seem to go away with brushing or flossing, you may have a cavity.
+Therefore, if you're getting a bad odor that is coming from your mouth that doesn't seem to go away with brushing or flossing, you may potentially have a cavity.
+It may even be a fairly large one at that because the small ones aren't serious enough to cause a cavitation.
+Only the big ones are decayed enough to form a hole and trap food.

 What does tooth decay smell like?